SEE-GEO/QRNN-CloudCorrection/README.md

 ## Using QRNN to remove cloud impact in microwave channels

 This repository contains code for a study that focusses on cloud correction of microwave humidity channels.
+This study is published as "Can machine learning correct microwave humidity radiances for the influence of clouds?" in AMT.

 ### Dependencies